aram-grigorian/ffmpeg-nginx-task/README.md

 http://<your-ec2-public-ip>
 ```

-You should see a beautiful web page displaying the last frame from the video! 🎉
+You should see a beautiful web page displaying the pooping bird from the video! 🎉

 ---